 What Type of Crab Should I Use for These Crab Cakes?

 This is definitely going to depend on where you live and what is available at your grocery store!
 Make sure to look for “hand-picked” or “fresh-picked and use the freshest crab meat you can find.
-For my Maryland crab cakes I use a combination of lump crab and backfin, which I found in a plastic container at the seafood counter (at Safeway).
+For my Maryland crab cakes I use a combination of jumbo lump crab meat and sometimes backfin, which I found in a plastic container at the seafood counter (at Safeway).

 Lump: Moderately priced crab meat.
 It is smaller chunks of crab than jumbo lump, but still holds together very well.